-Each candidate for a master's degree is required to complete a comprehensive-final examination/thesis defense after the other requirements for the degree have been substantially completed or to present an approved degree plan which meets the requirements of the field and represents an intellectually coherent graduate education as determined by the major department.
+Each candidate for a master's degree is required to complete a comprehensive-final examination/thesis defense after the other requirements for the degree have been substantially completed.
+In some programs, students are instead required to present an approved degree plan which meets the requirements of the field and represents an intellectually coherent graduate education as determined by the major department.
 The examination/defense may be given near the end of the student's last semester while the candidate is still taking required courses for the degree, provided satisfactory progress is being made in those courses.
-The approved degree plan must be endorsed by the department chair, graduate director and major advisor on the Degree Plan Approval Form.
+For those programs not requiring a final examination for all non-thesis students, the approved degree plan must be endorsed by the department chair, graduate director and major advisor on the Degree Plan Approval Form.